-There is a lack of research about the amount of bullying that occurs on home to school transport but the research that does exist implies that it is almost as common as online bullying and can have a significant impact on children and young people.
+Research on the prevalence of bullying during home-to-school transport is limited.
+However, existing studies suggest that it occurs nearly as frequently as online bullying and can have a significant impact on children and young people.

-Bullying happens on home to school transport.
+Bullying happens on home-to-school transport.
 Our Anti-Bullying Week 2020 poll of 2,000 children and young people found that 33% said they had been bullied in the last six months.
 Of those that had been bullied, 26% said that the bullying had taken place on home to school transport.

 The Vodden Reports